PyconUK/documentation/source/financial-aid.rst

 Data Collection
 ~~~~~~~~~~~~~~~

-I will be coordinating with George to formalise the data collection required for financial aid.
-In particular, we’ll want to set up some forms that ask the questions we believe need to be asked.
+For data collection, we plan to use ``ti.to`` alongside the rest of our ticketing function.
+This helps keep our systems fairly simple, while providing a good centralised location to collect all data about financial aid applicants.

+Additionally, thanks to the use of ``ti.to`` we can ensure that only administrators can access the personal data of the grant applicants.

 Proposed Questions
 ^^^^^^^^^^^^^^^^^^